axieinfinity/truffle-deploy/README.md

 ## Usage

 Writing a deployment is relatively similar to what you do with a Truffle migration.
-You can put your deployment in any directory you want, but preferably NOT `migrations` since that could cause confusions.
+You can put your deployments in any directory you want, but preferably NOT `migrations` since that could cause confusions.

 ```solidity